bitcoinops/scaling-book/1.fee_bumping/fee_bumping.md

 confirmed and gets stuck in the mempool.
 This leads to customers complaining about slow or stuck transactions.

-To improve the experience for their customrs, HBE implemented CPFP to bump the feerate on stuck batch withdrawal transactions.
+To improve the experience for their customers, HBE implemented CPFP to bump the feerate on stuck batch withdrawal transactions.
 To do this, they use the change output from one batch withdrawal as the first input into the next withdrawal, and make sure to include enough fee on the second withdrawal to raise the